The Mathematics of Morality

 Weekly structure

-• Dive deep into intriguing mathematical topics and advanced concepts using our curated resources, organised on our online learning platform with interactive videos, engaging quizzes, and other activities.
+Dive deep into intriguing mathematical topics and advanced concepts using our curated resources, organised on our online learning platform with interactive videos, engaging quizzes, and other activities.

-• Weekly check-in and discussion with an advisor and 3-5 peers; develop your critical thinking in conversation with intelligent, interesting, like-minded teens.
+Weekly discussion with a Leaf facilitator and small-group breakouts to develop your critical thinking in conversation with intelligent, interesting, like-minded teens.

 We’ll do our best to find a slot that works around your other commitments!

-• Get stuck into brain teasers and exercises that grapple with real-world issues.
+Get stuck into brain teasers and exercises that grapple with real-world issues.
 Get feedback and support from staff and peers.

-• Meet professionals who studied mathematics and are using what they learned to change the world.
+Meet professionals who studied mathematics and are using what they learned to change the world.

-• Share your own knowledge plus join sessions run by Fellows and alumni!
+Share your own knowledge plus join sessions run by Fellows and alumni!
 Meet inspiring peers with shared interests; collaborate on projects; discover exciting new ideas.

-• Discord channel, paired 1:1s, and opportunities to get to know peers with different backgrounds but shared passions.
+Discord channel, paired 1:1s, and opportunities to get to know peers with different backgrounds but shared passions.

-• Find study buddies and indulge in your mathematical hobbies — competitive or casual, impactful, impressive, or just intrinsically enjoyable!
+Find study buddies and indulge in your mathematical hobbies — competitive or casual, impactful, impressive, or just intrinsically enjoyable!

-Meet the speakers & staff
+Meet the staff and prior speakers

 Leaf is supported by a wide range of experts, facilitators, and alumni to help support the growth of our Fellows.